 [Rule 6-1] (WF-MPD) (Constraint)

-If present, a NIEM wantlist MUST reside within the root of the MPD subdirectory that groups and defines its corresponding subset schema document set (e.g., niem).
+If present, a NIEM wantlist MUST reside within the root of the IEPD subdirectory that groups and defines its corresponding subset schema document set (e.g., niem).

 6.2.
 Business Rules

 For simplicity and consistency, NIEM employs a profile of the XML Schema language [W3C XML Schema Part 1 Structures], [W3C XML Schema Part 2 Datatypes].
 Thus, some constraints on NIEM XML documents cannot be enforced by NIEM.
 Constraint schema document sets provide a convenient technique for enforcing some additional constraints.
 However, even the full XML Schema language cannot validate and enforce all possible constraints that may be required of an XML document.